 Legendary dutch striker Bas Rutten vacated the heavyweight title in June 1999 to drop down a weightclass into light heavyweight.
 Unfortunately, injuries would be forced him to retire shortly after.
 Later that same year, Frank Shamrock vacated the light heavyweight title when he retired from the UFC, citing a lack of competition (like most fighters, his “retirement” didn’t stick).

 In more recent memory, Canadian welterweight kingpin Georges St-Pierre vacated the welterweight title after his ninth straight title defense (a fight that many people feel he actually lost).
 He cited concern for a lack of stricter drug testing, plus some personal and professional burnout.
-So far, he hasn’t returned to the UFC, despite plenty of rumors.
+He returned in 2017 to win the Middleweight title from Michael Bisping, but once against vacated the championship a month later when it was discovered that he was suffering from ulcerative colitis, putting the future of his career in question (again).

 Lastly, Dominick Cruz was forced to vacate the bantamweight championship in early 2014 when he suffered yet another training injury.
 He hadn’t defended the belt since October 2011 after tearing his ACL, having to have that surgery re-done after his body rejected the replacement ACL, and then tearing his groin.
 He would eventually return, win his championship back by beating T.J.
 Dillashaw, before losing it to Cody Garbrandt in December 2016.
 It was Cruz’s first lost in almost 10 years.